Babalola-Damilola/Babalola-Damilola/README.md

 - 👋 Hi, I’m @Babalola-Damilola
-- 👀 I’m a Junior Data Analyst Certified by Google
+- 👀 I’m a Data Analyst Certified by Google
 - 🌱 I’m currently working on several projects
-- 💞️ I’m looking for an Entry level Data Analyst role or Data Analyst Intern role
+- 💞️ I’m looking for a Data Analyst role
 - 📫 How to reach me babaloladamilola42@gmail.com

 <!---